jchauncey/TheDeeps/docs/ai/ai-ui.md

    - Accessible via 'C' hotkey or Profile button in status panel
    - Overlays the game map when opened
    - Detailed character information in a scrollable modal
-   - Class icon displayed in a square container instead of a circle
+   - Class-specific icon displayed in a square container
+   - Thematic icons for each character class (warrior, mage, rogue, etc.)
    - Character name, level, and class prominently displayed
    - Text colors with sufficient contrast against background colors
    - Attributes section with modifier values